 If you are a diabetic patient, you don’t have any choice but to see a podiatrist immediately.
 Even small concerns need quick evaluation for cuts, blisters, numbness or tingling, and changes in skin temperature.

-Diabetes affects circulation and nerve function.
+Diabetes can increase the risk of serious foot complications because it can damage nerves and reduce blood circulation in the lower extremities.
 So even minor issues can become serious conditions.
 Regular podiatric care can prevent serious complications and preserve long-term mobility.

 For Adults Over 50